DCS-Easyware/gsit/src/Models/Definitions/_specifications.md

 * multiple: boolean | if true, set it, if false, remove the field.
 This is required when can have multiple values
 * pivot" array | the field and value of a pivot table if required for dropdown_remote
 * values: array | only for type 'dropdown', can define the values (see next chapter)
+* readonly: readonly | field in readonly mode

 ## Case of values of a static list (dropdown)

 In the case you use a static list, like tickets status, this is the specifications of the values, the key of array is the key that will be stored in database.

 Mandatory:

 * title: string | the title name

 Optional: